MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 ## Preparing your Java files to handle XboxLiveSDK

-Next, update your `MainActivity` Java class to utilize native C++ binding:
+Next, update your `MainActivity` Java class to utilize native C++ binding, as follows.

 1. Open the file **your_app > src > main > java > your_package > MainActivity.Java**.